darkliquid/glitch/README.md

     Usage: glitch [-gbls] input_image output_image
-      -b=5: Defines how much brightening to do (0-100) - shorthand syntax -brightness=5: Defines how much brightening to do (0-100) -g=5: Defines how much glitching to do (0-100) - shorthand syntax -glitch=5: Defines how much glitching to do (0-100) -l=true: Apply the scan line filter - shorthand syntax
+      -b=5: Defines how much brightening to do (0-100) - shorthand syntax -brightness=5: Defines how much brightening to do (0-100) -f=0: Number of frames (only valid for gif output) - shorthand syntax -frames=0: Number of frames (only valid for gif output) -g=5: Defines how much glitching to do (0-100) - shorthand syntax -glitch=5: Defines how much glitching to do (0-100) -l=true: Apply the scan line filter - shorthand syntax